-A claim against the San Antonio VIA for negligence must follow an established procedure.
-Because the VIA is a government entity, any claim must first be filed with the VIA as a notice of claim within 90 days of the accident.
+A claim against the city for negligence must follow an established procedure.
+Because they are a government entity, any claim must first be filed with the the bus company as a notice of claim within 90 days of the accident.

 The Clerk of Court should respond to the claim but sometimes this doesn’t happen or more commonly the claim is denied.
 This doesn’t mean that you cannot obtain compensation, but it does mean you then have to file a personal injury claim.

-Texas’ statute of limitations for claims against government entities gives you 1 year from the date of the accident to submit a properly prepared personal injury claim.
-This should have the evidence needed to show that your injury was due to negligence on the part of the VIA or one of its employees.
+Some statute of limitations for claims against government entities gives you 1 year from the date of the accident to submit a properly prepared personal injury claim.
+This should have the evidence needed to show that your injury was due to negligence on the part of public transit or one of its employees.
 It should also have documentation showing all costs involved and why you have claimed the amounts you have stated.